 A few open questions at the start of the project can give you a real insight into your audience’s personal goals for their careers and how these fit in with the business goals.
 This is invaluable for guiding your strategy and making sure you don’t waste your time or theirs on content that isn’t useful.
 Later, you can test early versions of your design concept and content with learners to make sure it will land in the way you hope.

 This balance between what your stakeholders and your audience need from the learning is the recipe for effective, people-centered elearning that will help you meet your business goals.

 Creating elearning to support a business goal is one way of proving the value learning brings to your wider organization.
 There are many ways you can demonstrate the ROI of your elearning using a measure that’s appropriate for your business.
 Find out how to demonstrate ROI in a way that makes sense for your organization.

-If your team would benefit from a practical guide that walks you through mapping your content to your goals, this free interactive guide will help!
+Would your team benefit from a practical guide that walks you through mapping your content to your goals?
+You can download our free interactive guide here.

 Latest posts by Georgina Cooke (see all)

 - 10 expert tips for stress-free elearning translation - September 21, 2018

 - How to remove barriers and make your elearning more widely available - July 30, 2018